djq/dusp_viz/webmapping.md

 ## Openlayers

 First, download and unzip the openlayers library to your local directory (library)[http://openlayers.org/download/OpenLayers-2.11.zip].
-You can link to it online, but it's quicker to save it locally. `OpenLayers` is a great library, but the documentation is a little sparse.
+You can link to it online, but it's quicker to save it locally (you also have to copy the folders 'theme' and 'img' also.  `OpenLayers` is a great library, but the documentation can be a little sparse.
 The (examples)[http://openlayers.org/dev/examples/] are very useful.

+### Map 1: Basic Map
 A basic map using [OpenStreetMap](http://openstreetmap.org) `HTML`: